GloryOfNight/UE4_FirebaseAnalytics/README.md

 1. Get into Firebase console & create project
 2. Download google-services.json file
 3. Place google-services.json into folder <projectdir>/Build/Android/gradle/app/
-n4.
-Select plugin usage to true in Plugin Browser and try to build Android.
+4. Select plugin usage to true in Plugin Browser and try to build Android.
 If there no issues, project will build&run without any errors.
 Please report any issues to Issues section

 # Additional setup for C++ usage
 1. Open you're IDE
 2. Open <projectname>.build.cs file
 3. Add "FirebaseAnalytics" to public module dependency list.
-4. Add "FirebaseAnalyticsBPLib.h" to any project code files and check build for build errors.
+4. Include "FirebaseAnalyticsBPLib.h" to any project code files and check build for build errors.

 # Support & additional info
 Feel free to do PR into this repository.
 Also feel free to use this plugin in you're own developer needs.